Local Area Knowledge

 care and is not as reliable when used in isolation.

-meaning that welfare data are not as dated as other poverty
+monthly, meaning that welfare data are not as dated as other

-available.
-A data tabulation tool enables local level analysis and
+readily available.
+A data tabulation tool enables local level

-the production of a user-defined report.
-Welfare statistics are
+analysis and the production of a user-defined report.
+Welfare

-also incorporated in wider indices of deprivation and can be
+statistics are also incorporated in wider indices of deprivation

 straightforward indicator approach to measuring poverty is